 In 2005, Master Gunnery Sgt.
 Jenkins performed as a founding member of the Marine Band Tuba-Euphonium Quartet at the U.S. Army Band Tuba-Euphonium Conference in Arlington, Va., and the Potomac Festival’s International Tuba and Euphonium Competition in Fairfax, Va.
 In 2006, the same ensemble performed at the International Tuba-Euphonium Conference (ITEC) in Denver, Colo.
 He has performed as a guest soloist/clinician for the Southwest Regional Tuba/Euphonium Conference, the International Euphonium Institute at Emory University in Atlanta, and the Tubonium4 at Gustavus Adolphus College in St. Peter, Minn.
 The quartet was also featured at the Leonard Falcone Competition 2007 and ITEC 2008 in Cincinnati.
 Master Gunnery Sgt.
 Jenkins has performed several solos with the Marine Band including the Fantasia di Concerto by Eduardo Boccalari, “Auld Lang Syne” by Simone Mantia, as a 2010 and 2012 tour soloist performing Vladimir Cosma’s Euphonium Concerto, and as a 2015 tour soloist with Gunnery Sgt.
 Ryan McGeorge on Jean-Baptiste Arban's "Carnival of Venice."
 In addition to his musical duties, Master Gunnery Sgt.
 Jenkins serves as a crowd educator for the Friday Evening Parades held during the summer at Marine Barracks Washington

 Watch Master Gunnery Sgt.
 Mark Jenkins and Staff Sergeant Hiram Diaz's Masterclass: March Performance Practice with Euphoniums of "The President's Own" U.S. Marine Band

 Gunnery Sergeant Hiram Diaz

-Euphonium player Staff Sergeant Hiram Diaz joined “The President’s Own” United States Marine Band in January 2012.
-Staff Sgt.
+Euphonium player Gunnery Sergeant Hiram Diaz joined “The President’s Own” United States Marine Band in January 2012.
+Gunnery Sgt.
 Diaz began his musical instruction at age 12.
 He graduated in 2003 from the New World School of the Arts in Miami and continued his education at the University of Cincinnati-College Conservatory of Music (CCM) where he earned a bachelor’s degree in music performance in 2007.
 He is currently pursuing his master’s degree from the University of North Texas in Denton, where he studies with euphonium professor Brian Bowman.
 His instructors also included Timothy Northcut of CCM and Jay Bertolet, former principal tuba with the Florida Philharmonic Orchestra; and Brian Bowman of the University of North Texas.

-Prior to joining “The President’s Own,” Staff Sgt.
+Prior to joining “The President’s Own,” Gunnery Sgt.
 Diaz was a member of the U.S. Army Maneuver Center of Excellence Band (283d Army Band) in Ft.
 Benning, Ga.